 The responsible entity is committed to providing unitholders and the market with equal and timely access to material information about its activities.
-All material ASX announcements require Board approval.
+All material ASX announcements require Board approval unless immediate release is required, in which case a sub-set of those persons may approve the release.